Chapter

 There was a nice girl in the intake group, though, and I tried to impress her.
 She was aware of this and she sometimes hinted that she did notice that I was flirtatious.
 This felt like an attack to me, even though she did not mean it at all, but I had the feeling, partly because of the controlling attitude of the therapists, that she was very dissatisfied with me.
 But fortunately I was reassured by Brenda, the psychomotor therapist.

-After a few weeks I moved on to the present & past group, the group best suited to work on your identity, according to Eelco.
+After a few weeks I moved on to the “past & present” group, the group best suited to work on your identity, according to Eelco.
 What I kept in mind from this first period was that the therapists occasionally indicated the direction I should take.
 Miranda, the creative therapist, wondered why I was fighting my fear so much: “Why don’t you just let it come over you?”
 She also told me that I was now overreacting and obessively going in the opposite direction, and that the idea was that I would go take a middle path, while maintaining my qualities.
 At least, that’s what I understand now, looking back on it.
 But at that moment I thought she meant something else and that felt like rejection.
 But I didn’t ask any questions because I was going to stand my ground anyway.
 Nobody could hurt me: I had my aggression by my side.
 I would feel much more rejected in the time to come.
 One time at psychomotor therapy we had to pick a spot in the hall and I had sat on top of a closet, with some pillows around me.
 Then a group member asked if she could have a pillow from me, to which I said “no”!
 Then the therapist said that I was not nice (is that required?) and that I had purposely chosen a high place to feel safe (logical, cause I am not yet comfortable).
 If this had happened in the clinic, I would have received a compliment that I had chosen for myself by not giving away the pillows and looking for a safe place, but apparently you were not allowed to feel safe here and you always had to be nice, at least this was my interpretation.
 When I discussed events like this in sociotherapy, and said I felt disrespected, it was said, “I don’t think you feel disrespected, I think it’s just confronting what we’re saying,” to which I then felt disrespected again.
 I tried to let all the anxiety, which was getting pretty intense, just come over me.

 In the first evaluation I describe that I was confronted a lot, and that I was terribly afraid to be angry.
 I describe how I have felt trapped between my sister and brother.
 And I describe that I hardly ever destructively vent my tensions at home anymore, and that I am working very hard to build up activities.
 And I tell that I no longer see ‘control’ as a bad thing (but that was mainly to justify the controlling behaviour of the therapists).
 Eelco describes that my behavior can be summarized in a symbolic medal with two sides: on the one hand I can idealize people enormously, and on the other hand I can devalue them (not appreciate them).
 And I did recognize that.
 I am also told that I must be especially naughty in the coming period and that sounds like music to my ears.
 But I would hardly be able to do that….